yashbhaskar/Defense_Surveillance_System/README.md

 ### 6. Google Sheets Logging
 ![Screenshot 2024-12-06 125646](https://github.com/user-attachments/assets/13009676-4138-4cd8-b551-9000123ae9db)
    - The Google Sheet logs every detection event with the following details:
-     - **Detected Name**: Specifies the detected object, e.g., "Commander," "Intruder," or a weapon type.
+     - **Detected Name**: Specifies the detected object, e.g., "Commander" , "Intruder".
      - **Date and Time**: Timestamp of the detection event.
      - **Captured Image**: A snapshot of the detected object or person.
      - **Live Location Link**: A clickable link to track the detection site in real time.